 When you cross over the mangroves by boat it seems that you just spill in Alice in Wonderland, the shaves are so impressive and twisted that it really looks like a kind of wonderland.
 The mangroves are populated by little crabs that the motions of them are reflected in the green waters like a mirror, creating fascinating optical illusions.

-Organize your excursion with Bite my Vibes!Excursion rates to the National Park of Los Haitises starting at 65USD/ person
+Organize your excursion with Getaway DR!Excursion rates to the National Park of Los Haitises starting at 65USD/ person